-As of December 31, 2017 and 2016, the Bank had a recorded investment in troubled debt restructurings of \$422,488 and \$459,005, respectively.
+As of December 31, 2018 and 2017, the Bank had a recorded investment in troubled debt restructurings of \$387,221 and \$422,488, respectively.

-The Bank has allocated \$49,579 and \$70,486 of specific reserves to customers whose loan terms have been modified in troubled debt restructurings as of December 31, 2017 and 2016.
-The Bank chose to lend additional amounts totaling \$48,272 and \$25,000 during the years ended December 31, 2017 and 2016, respectively, due to the borrower's financial troubles being corrected.
+The Bank has allocated \$32,347 and \$49,579 of specific reserves to customers whose loan terms have been modified in troubled debt restructurings as of December 31, 2018 and 2017.
+The Bank chose to lend additional amounts totaling \$20,400 and \$48,272 during the years ended December 31, 2018 and 2017, respectively, due to the borrower's financial troubles being corrected.

-There were no loans modified as troubled debt restructurings that occurred during the year ending December 31, 2017 or 2016.
-There were no charge offs of restructured troubled debt during the year ending December 31, 2017 or 2016.
+There were no loans modified as troubled debt restructurings that occurred during the year ending December 31, 2018 or 2017.
+There were no charge offs of restructured troubled debt during the year ending December 31, 2018 or 2017.

+Credit Quality Indicators:

-Credit Quality public information, and current economic trends, among other factors.
+The Bank categorizes loans into risk categories based on relative information about the ability of borrowers to service their debt such as: current financial information, historical payment experience, credit documentation, public information, and current economic trends, among other factors.
 The Bank analyzes loans individually by classifying the loans as to credit risk.
 This analysis typically uses the following definitions for risk ratings: